jlacsamana/PatriceApp/README.md

 The man, the legend himself

-##User Stories
+## User Stories
 - As a user,  I want to be able to write a boolean logical statement and have the program generate the correct corresponding logical circuit
 - As a user, I want to be able to design my own logical circuit and have the program generate the correct corresponding logical statement.
-- (OPTIONAL): As a user I want to be able to switch between the two above activites and still recieve a properly generated logical statement or it's representation as a logical circuit
+- (OPTIONAL): As a user I want to be able to switch between the two above activities and still receive a properly generated logical statement, or it's representation as a logical circuit